 In addition to being able to talk about my grandfather’s childhood shyness, I’d have liked to have shared the evolution of my relationship with my uncle from adoring niece to disgruntled Black Power advocate to appreciative adult.

-To see Whitney Young’s last letter to his family before his untimely drowning death in 1971, see our blog post from earlier this week.
+To see Whitney Young’s last letter to his family before his untimely drowning death in 1971, see our blog post.